Ronald Reagan Washington National Airport: Perimeter restrictions

+Runways

+The airport has three intersecting runways: 01/19, 15/33, and 04/22.
+Runways 01/19 are 7169 ft long.
+Runway 01 handles approximately 57% of arrivals and is primarily used during "north operations," when planes arrive from the south and depart to the north.
+Runway 19 accounts for about 38% of arrivals and is used during "south operations," when planes arrive from the north and depart to the south.
+During north operations, intermittent arrivals—around 4%—occur on Runway 33, depending on traffic demands and separation requirements.
+Runway 33 is typically limited to smaller aircraft due to its relatively short 5204 ft surface.
+The 5000 ft runways 04/22 are too short for commercial aircraft arrivals, but Runway 04 is occasionally used for commercial aircraft departures.

 Approach patterns

 Reagan National Airport has some of the strictest noise restrictions in the country.
 In addition, due to security concerns, the areas surrounding the National Mall and U.S. Naval Observatory in central Washington are prohibited airspace up to 18000 ft.
 Due to these restrictions, pilots approaching from the north are generally required to follow the path of the Potomac River and turn just before landing.
 This approach is known as the River Visual.
 Similarly, flights taking off to the north are required to climb quickly and turn left.

 The River Visual airport approach is only possible with a ceiling of at least 3500 ft and visibility of 3 smi or more.
 There are lights on the Key Bridge, Theodore Roosevelt Bridge, Arlington Memorial Bridge and the George Mason Memorial Bridge to aid pilots following the river.
 Aircraft using the approach can be observed from various parks on the river's west bank.
 Passengers on the left side of an airplane can see the Capitol, the Washington Monument, the Lincoln Memorial, the Jefferson Memorial, the World War II Memorial, Georgetown University, the National Mall, portions of Downtown Washington, D.C. (including the roof of Capital One Arena), and the White House.
-Passengers on the right side can see CIA headquarters, Arlington National Cemetery, the Pentagon, eastern Arlington, including portions of Rosslyn, Clarendon, Ballston, Crystal City, and the United States Air Force Memorial.
+Passengers on the right side can see Central Intelligence Agency headquarters, Arlington National Cemetery, the Pentagon, eastern Arlington, including portions of Rosslyn, Clarendon, Ballston, Crystal City, and the United States Air Force Memorial.

 When the River Visual is not available due to visibility or winds, aircraft may fly an offset localizer or GPS approach to Runway 19 along a similar course (flying a direct approach course on instruments as far as Rosslyn, and then turning to align with the runway visually moments before touchdown).
 Most airliners are also capable of performing a VOR or GPS approach to the shorter Runway 15/33.
 Northbound visual and ILS approaches to Runway 1 are also sometimes used; these approaches follow the Potomac River from the south and overfly the Woodrow Wilson Bridge.